sjonnet19/gorilla/README.md

 Create a simple UI with the following features:
 1. The ability to create new students
-2. The ability to create new instructors
+2. The ability to create new classrooms
-3. The ability to drag and drop students to instructors to assign them
+3. The ability to drag and drop students to classrooms to assign them (each student can be assigned to more than one classroom)

-The above features should persist their data to the SQLite backend using the express calls documented on http://localhost:9000 while the services are running.
+The above features should persist their data to the SQLite backend using the express calls documented on http://localhost:9000 while the services are running, and are reset on service restart.
 Don't worry about designing a workflow, all of the above may be accomplished on a single screen for the purposes of this interview.
 Additionally, don't worry about making this pretty; we know you know your way around CSS and don't expect you to spend more of your time showing it!

 ## Bootstrap Quick Start Projects